Food & Beverage Manager, ibis Styles Lisboa Centro Liberdade (Portugal)

 Tiago Dias's story

 I started in hospitality by chance and then I fell in love with it.
-Originally, I studied economics in Portugal but I had to abandon that because of the 2011 economic crisis, when I left for France where I had some family.
-I worked in farming but after about six years I decided to go back to Portugal because my wife is Portuguese and I wanted to be with her.
+Originally, I studied economics in Portugal but I had to abandon that because of the 2011 economic crisis, when I left for France to work in farming.

 And even if you don’t aspire to a career in hospitality, I think it is a good thing to do for at least a few years because it allows you to improve as a person.
 When I started as a receptionist I was very shy but contact with the public allowed me to grow into someone who now enjoys talking with people – and in a language that is not my own, English; and mostly, I learnt that on the job.